Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 A.6.3) Mark your run's difficulty as the lowest difficulty played during the run.\
 A.6.4) Mark the mods section of your run in accordance with the mods you used at any point during the run.
 - A.6.4.a) If no mods are used at all, mark your run as Vanilla.
-- A.6.4.b) If just Optifine is used (not Fabric Loader), mark your run as Optifine.
+- A.6.4.b) If just OptiFine is used (not Fabric Loader), mark your run as OptiFine.
-  - A.6.4.b.i) Clarification: Optifine may only be used if A.8.1 is followed. <A.6.4.b.i>
+  - A.6.4.b.i) Clarification: OptiFine may only be used if A.8.1 is followed. <A.6.4.b.i>
-- A.6.4.c) If any other mods are used, including Optifabric or the Fabric Loader, mark your run as Modded.
+- A.6.4.c) If any other mods are used, including OptiFabric or the Fabric Loader, mark your run as Modded.

 == A.7: Additional Proof Submissions
 A.7.1) All additional proof should be submitted through the #formatLink("https://forms.gle/v7oPXfjfi7553jkp7")[official Google form].
 Additional proof can be submitted in the run's speedrun.com submission description, but this is not recommended.\